880106/My-Assignment-/README.md

 [Uploading ONT Project Video 2023.zip…]()

-# Project Overview
+## Project Overview
-## Welcome to our project!
-This README will help you understand the purpose of our application and how it works in simple terms.
+Welcome to my project!
+This README will help you understand the purpose of the application and how it works in simple terms.

 ## What is This Project About?
 This project is a software application designed to manage various aspects of a university or educational institution.
 It helps in managing:

-**Users:** People who use the system, like students and lecturers.
+**Users:** People who use the system, like administrators, students, and lecturers.
-Modules: Courses or subjects offered by the institution.
+**Modules:** Courses or subjects offered by the institution.
-Assessments: Tests or exams given to students.
+**Assessments:** Tests or exams given to students.
 Types of Modules and Assessments: Categories to organize modules and assessments.

 ## Key Features